withastro/astro/.changeset/tender-tips-kneel.md

 'astro': patch
 ---

-View transitions: Links with hash marks are now supported if they lead to a different page
+Links with hash marks now trigger view transitions if they lead to a different page.
+Links to the same page do not trigger view transitions.